 Electrically controllable graphene hybridized metasurface.
 Image adapted from Science (Perspective) on our paper published in Nature Materials (2012)

-As most metamaterials are configured in a two-dimensional array (i.e., metasurfaces), a natural choice of materials for the active control is two-dimensional materials, such as graphene and TMDCs.
-With this picture in mind, We proposed a structure consisting of a two-dimensional array of strong capacitively-coupled meta-atoms hybridized with gated graphene.
+As most metamaterials are fashioned in a two-dimensional platform (i.e., metasurfaces), a natural choice of materials for the active control is the two-dimensional materials, such as graphene and TMDCs.
+With this picture in mind, we proposed a structure consisting of a two-dimensional array of capacitively-coupled meta-atoms hybridized with gated graphene.
 The exotic electrical and optical properties of graphene, when enhanced by the strong capacitive response of meta-atoms, lead to a very strong interaction between massless Dirac fermions and photons such that persistent switching and fast linear modulation of low-energy photons are made possible in the extreme subwavelength-scale thickness (below λ/1,000,000).

-: Proposal on the hybridization of strong capacitively-coupled meta-atom structures with gated-graphene and its application as an electrically-controllable metadevice (S. H. Lee et al., Nature Materials, 2012, W. Y. Kim et al., Nature Communications, 2016, T. -T. Kim, Science Advances, 2017),
+: Proposal on the hybridization of strong capacitively-coupled meta-atom structures with gated-graphene and its application as an electrically-controllable metadevice (S. H. Lee et al., Nature Materials

 (3) Tunable metasurface + Temporal boundary: Rapidly time-variant metaphotonics

 Illustration of frequency conversion mechanism by temporal boundary.
-Image adapted from Nature Photonics (2018)
+Image adapted from our paper published in Nature Photonics (2018)

-Benefitting from the research experience on slowly time-variant metasurfaces, We started to work on a rapidly time-variant metasurface that allows the realization of a temporal boundary for photons.
-When photons are passing through the temporal boundary, the energy of a photon is changed while its momentum conserved.
-This phenomenon is based on the fact that time-translation invariance breaking results in the energy conversion in a physical system (Noether's theorem).
-This change of energy (or the frequency of light) does not rely on the nonlinearity of the medium and therefore, the conversion efficiency remains invariant with respect to the intensity of light.
-Furthermore, the frequency of a converted wave and its efficiency are tailorable to a large degree as the conversion process does not require energy conservation between participating waves due to the presence of a temporal boundary.
-For realizing the temporal boundary, We proposed a metadevice platform and demonstrated the linear frequency conversion of light occurring at the temporal boundary.
-This research on the temporal boundary led me to investigate more interesting spatiotemporal effect in photonics, which will be briefly described below in the future research plan.
+When a photon is transmitted through the temporal boundary, the photon energy is changed while its momentum being conserved.
+This phenomenon is based on the principle that time-translation invariance breaking results in the energy conversion in a physical system.
+This change of energy (or the frequency) does not rely on the nonlinearity of the medium and therefore, the conversion efficiency remains invariant with respect to the intensity of light.
+For realization of the temporal boundary, we proposed a metadevice platform and demonstrated the linear frequency conversion of light occurring at the temporal boundary.

-: Proposal on the use of a temporal boundary in rapidly time-variant metasurfaces for linear frequency conversion of light (K. Lee et al., Nature Photonics, 2018).
+: Proposal on the use of a temporal boundary in rapidly time-variant metasurfaces for linear frequency conversion of light (K. Lee et al., Nature Photonics